0ctav0/Minesweeper/README.md

 # Minesweeper

 Hello my name is Artemiy.
-Today I learn gitHub.
-09/15/2017
+It is cool game.